jayavardhanr/my-website/content/home/work_ex.md

      As part of the Sead and Placement team at [The Climate Corporation](https://www.climate.com/), I worked on the development  of a weather-modelling approach for seeding rate prediction.
 	   - Developed deep unsupervised architecture to generate features from multi-variatetime-series weather information.
-	   - Developed Transfer learning approach to use weather features developed in supervised machine learning algorithms to predict optimal seeding rate.
+	   - Designed transfer learning approach to use weather features developed, in a supervised machine learning algorithms to predict optimal seeding rate.
 The model will be deployed as part of the fieldview application.

 - **Natural Language Processing Engineer**, Citi Group (July 2016 - June 2017)